kprenger/Udacity-FullStackDeployment/README.md

 [![kprenger](https://circleci.com/gh/kprenger/Udacity-FullStackDeployment.svg?style=shield)](https://app.circleci.com/pipelines/github/kprenger/Udacity-FullStackDeployment)

 This project is part of the Udacity Full Stack JavaScript Developer Nanodegree.
 The intent was to integrate my Frontend and Backend applications into a single CI/CD pipeline.
-I achieved this by adding my [Frontend repo](https://github.com/kprenger/Udacity-MyStore) and [Backend repo](https://github.com/kprenger/Udacity-StorefrontBackend) as git submodules to this Deployment repo.
-I then created a root package.json with scripts to call the various scripts in the submodules.
+I achieved this by adding the code from my [Frontend repo](https://github.com/kprenger/Udacity-MyStore) and [Backend repo](https://github.com/kprenger/Udacity-StorefrontBackend) into this Deployment repo.
+I then created a root package.json with scripts to call the various scripts in the frontend/backend folders.
 This is all orchestrated via the .circleci/config.yml.

-If you aren't familiar with git submodules and are cloning this locally, the steps to get _all_ of the files are below:
-1. `git clone git@github.com:kprenger/Udacity-FullStackDeployment.git`
-2. `cd Udacity-FullStackDeployment`
-3. `git submodule sync --recursive`
-4. `git submodule update --recursive --init`

 More information about my project (including required screenshots) can be found in the docs folder:
 * [Application Dependencies](docs/ApplicationDependencies.md)